Have you ever heard of the hidden gem that is called Stelari Beach?

 Take advantage of the Corfu Aquarium to discover the underwater world of Mediterranean life!
 In the huge aquarium, you can watch many species swimming live.

-Species are very well cared for, with responsibly!
+Species are very well cared for, responsibly!
 So come and see them live!

-Meet the “Corfu Sea Discovery”, a glass reef ship that started operating in 2008 in Corfu in order to highlight the amazing coast of Paleokastritsa.
+Meet the “Corfu Sea Discovery”, a glass reef ship that started operating in 2008 in Corfu to highlight the amazing coast of Paleokastritsa.

 Through the submarine windows of the ship and under your feet you will see the fascinating marine life that exists in the wonderful caves of the area.

-Corfu is a unique island.
-You certainly have not explored its beaches yet, so it’s time to do so.
+Corfu certainly has some beautiful beaches which certainly you haven’t explored yet, so it’s time to do so.
 Its endless coasts together with its clear emerald waters make Corfu an island with the most beaches in Greece.

 Many say that Rovinia is the most beautiful beach in Corfu.